S-Stephen/IIa-gf2/README.md

 python tests/test_wx.py
 ```

+The commands above run a small test to check that the libraries are available.

-To run the examples, provided the setup has been run:
+The examples, supplied in ./examples can also be run, provided the setup has been run:

 ```
 python examples/example_basics.py
 ```

-The application can be viewed by following the 'view in browser' link on the exposed port 6080.
-Or (in the **ports** tab) following the view in preview || browser link for port 6080.
+In **GitPod** the application can be viewed by following the 'Open Browser' link against port 6080 (via the **Open ports** tab in the lower terminal window).

 ## Installation